10/24/2024

 CEO

-And I think it more will be reflecting so a smaller investment needed to be done on a potential partner side I think more is going to then reflect the higher profit sharing on behalf of XBrain than what would otherwise be the case if two separate Phase 1 and Phase 3 trials would be conducted with a budget that would have been more than the double compared to what we currently are looking at.
-So I think it's more that aspect that is going to be impacted rather than the upfront itself and we discussed in a previous question what has previously been seen and what reasonably can be expected when it comes to upfronts on this specific program.
+And I think it more will be reflecting so a smaller investment needed to be done on a potential partner side I think more is going to then reflect a higher profit sharing on behalf of X-Brain than what would otherwise be the case if two separate phase one and phase three trials would have to be conducted with the budget that would have been more than the double compared to what we currently are looking at So I think it's more that aspect that is going to be impacted rather than the upfront itself.
+And we discussed in a previous question what has previously been seen and what reasonably can be expected when it comes to upfronts on this specific program.

 speaker